OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 ### But wait, there's more!

 These are just our standout updates.
-Check out our [What's new?](https://octopus.com/whatsnew) page to see more changes and improvements to Octopus this year.
+Check out our [What's new?](https://octopus.com/whatsnew) page to see *all* our changes and improvements to Octopus this year.

 Next year's planned improvements include: